Silence2107/Rotochemical-heating-manager/docs/on_compilation/compilation_usage.md

 <span style="color:blue">_Makefile_</span> may be further customized by setting enviromental variables.
 Among currently supported ones are

-- **RHM_HAS_ROOT** - if overriden to 1/0, the stable main programs will/will not execute parts of the code that require CERN ROOT library.
+- **RHM_HAS_ROOT** - if overriden to 1/0, the stable main programs will/will not compile parts of the code that require CERN ROOT library.
 Default is resolved automatically.

-Overriding this flag <code><it> will only affect what parts of the codes are compiled and run </it></code>, the ROOT libraries inclusion is still up for make to decide.
+- **RHM_REQUIRES_INPUTFILE** - if overriden to 1/0, the stable main programs will/will not expect an input file to be passed to them.
+Inputfile is required by default.
+See [Manual instantiation](../data_input/instantiate_manually.md) for more details, but assume it an advanced way.

 ## Console options